rmarting/rmarting.github.io/_posts/2020-09-25-how-upgrade-strimzi-operator.md

   startingCSV: amqstreams.v1.4.0
 ```

-In both cases the following attributes are the importants:
+In both cases the following attributes are the important:

 The channel, such as alpha, beta, or stable, helps determine which Operator stream should be installed from the CatalogSource.